 Canada geese are highly intelligent birds that learn quickly and adjust to what they have learned.
-This has been linked to the increasing frequency and number with which they are turning up in urban and suburban areas.
-The abundance of food - human food scraps and public feeding in well-maintained parks, - and relative safety of towns and cities offers distinct advantages.
+This could explain why they are turning up more often, and in bigger numbers, in urban and suburban areas.
+The abundance of food - human food scraps and public feeding in well-maintained parks - and relative safety of towns and cities offers distinct advantages.
 In the UK Canada goose populations are, for the most part, sedentary (they do not migrate) and as such the increased temperature in urban areas offers further advantages to rural living.

-Canada geese are a popular species with many members of the public who frequent town parks and other areas of water where geese are present.
+Canada geese are a popular species with many members of the public who visit town parks and other areas of water where geese are present.
 Many people enjoy watching and feeding them, but in any feeding of wildlife there should be some consideration for residents in the area who may not share the same opinion, as this could lead to negative attitudes towards the birds.
 Where you feed the birds, as well as what you feed them, is very important and encouraging large numbers of wild birds to an area can facilitate disease transmission and create environmental or health problems.

-Despite the public's positive attitude toward Canada geese, some people do see them as a nuisance.
-They are frequently linked to damage of agricultural land and their tendency to flock in large numbers and create a great deal of 'mess' can cause problems in towns and parks.
+Despite the public's positive attitude toward Canada geese, some people do see them as a problem.
+They are frequently linked to damage of agricultural land and their tendency to flock in large numbers and create a great deal of mess can cause problems in towns and parks.
 Occasionally a Canada goose may defend its territory aggressively but confrontations with humans are rare.
 By feeding Canada geese responsibly, managing our waste properly or by deterring them altogether, these sorts of problems can be significantly reduced.